-1. Oxygenating plants for beneath the waters’ surface to use mineral salts and add oxygen to the water to keep it fresh
+1. Oxygenating plants for beneath the waters’ surface to use mineral salts and add oxygen to the water

 2. Surface cover plants to shade the water and give stability to the water temperature as well as producing interesting textures or flowers

 3. Emergent pond plants that will give you colour in different seasons and interesting plant form.